 Preparation Ahead Of A Loan Appointment

 Submitting the loan application is only half of the work.
-The next step that any small business owner must take is meeting face-to-face with their banker or lender.
+The next step that any small business owner must take when looking for a line of credit is meeting face-to-face with their banker or lender.
 If you have watched shows on TV where the applicants meet with four or five potential business backers, you will have some idea of the paperwork and documentation you must provide:

 - Revenue records